THE ETIQUETTE OF BOWLS

 • Show good sportsmanship at all times.
 Praise a good shot by your opponent.
 Win with modesty, lose with grace.

 There's a lot of unnecessary delays in a game of bowls.
 If you're playing 16 ends or more, seemingly small hold-ups can add significant time to the overall game.
 Here's a few tips to help the game run more speedily.
-This is mainly for the newer players in the club.
+This is mainly for the newer players in the club, although some of the older players could benefit as well.

 Leads should get ready to start the game immediately after the coin is tossed.
-Have the mat in hand waiting to position it.
+Pick up the mat and jack and proceed straight away.

 When placing the mat, turn to face the rink number.
 The mat must be positioned so that it's centre is in line with the rink number.

-At least one foot must be on the mat when delivering the Jack.
+At least one foot must be physically on the mat when delivering the jack.

-Once the Jack is delivered, the Skip will require the Lead to indicate the direction of position.
+Once the jack is delivered, the skip will require the lead to indicate which way it should be moved i.e. left or right so it's positioned correctly.
 This should be clearly done by holding up two forward facing fingers and moving them left or right.
-The fingers should be spaced apart to suit the Jack adjustment required.
+The fingers should be spaced apart to suit the jack adjustment required.

-The opposing Lead should be ready, with bowl in hand, to play immediately after the mat has been vacated.
+The opposing lead should be ready, with bowl in hand, to play immediately after the mat has been vacated by the opposing lead.

-New players should be aware of safety on the green.
-Never walk backwards after delivering your bowl.
-Serious injury has occured when a person falls over a collection of bowls behind them.
+A bowling green can be a hazardous place.
+New players should be aware of heath and safety on the green.
+Watch where you are stepping and never walk backwards after delivering your bowl - serious injury has occured when a person falls over a collection of bowls behind them.

 Enjoy your bowling.